 Subscription-based businesses may offer limited payment methods but will always incorporate globally relevant electronic payments from companies like Amazon and PayPal.
 These APMs let businesses accept cross-border payments worldwide, allowing users from every corner of the earth to make payments online.
 PayPal, for example, documented a total of 426 million active users worldwide as of 2021.

 Last but not least, some APMs are localized payment options connected to a domestic economy and sponsored by local banks, currency, mobile operators, and settlements.
 Examples include BLIK in Poland and Giropay in Germany.
 They have greatly influenced consumer behavior by altering payment habits and reflecting the local economy’s culture.
 For example, in Germany, contactless payments are on the rise thanks to Girocard.
 Girocard, an online payment system based on online banking, enables contactless payments and hit 5.5 billion transactions in 2020, with a growth rate of 21.7%.
 As such, the growth of these payment methods presents a significant opportunity for businesses and merchants looking to access new territories and enhance their operations.
-You must offer the right payment services as a business to successfully use these new payment methods.
+You must offer the right payment services as a business to use these new payment methods successfully.